 As of June 2017, you don't need to choose a language before searching for a term.
 Term Cymru will search both English and Welsh records simultaneously.
 However since TermCymru is based on an English>Welsh terminology database please note that details such as parts of speech etc are not recorded for the English terms.

 Here are some tips to help you search more effectively.

 On the search page

-On the results page, you will see all the information related to the terms which are found.
-Here, you can choose to reduce the number of details.
+You will see all the main details related to the terms which are found.

 At this stage you can also use the relevant dropdown lists to:

-- arrange your results according to relevance, date or alphabetical order
+- arrange your results by relevance or alphabetical order

 - limit your results to a specific subject.

 Click on the small box with an arrow in the top right hand corner of any record to show only the details for that term on the page.

 An explanation of the various fields can be found on the TermCymru Fields page.